viamrobotics/docs/docs/manage/fleet/_index.md

 [Permissions](#permissions) are coming soon.
 {{< /alert >}}

-You can also share locations across different organizations **that you are also part of**.
+You can also share locations across different organizations **that you are part of**.

 ### Permissions